skanda-vasishta/LAL/README.md

 # NBA Trade Tool
 # You can find this deployed here: https://lal-one.vercel.app/
-A full-stack web application for building and evaluating NBA draft pick trades, built with Next.js and modern web technologies.
+A full-stack web application for building and evaluating NBA draft pick trades, built with Next.js, Prisma ORM + Neon PostgreSQL, and OpenAI API.

 ## Application Usage Workflow
 1. You will be directed to a login/signup page, where you can create an account with your email and then log in.